aguilaair/lazy_data_table_plus/README.md

 A Flutter widget data table that can be loaded lazily.
 The table also has a column header row and a row header column that will stay in view.
 (This widget is still in development, and may not work 100%)

-This widget is based on [table-sticky-headers](https://pub.dev/packages/table_sticky_headers) made by Alex Babich, so credits to him.
+This widget is based on [table-sticky-headers](https://pub.dev/packages/table_sticky_headers) made by Alex Bacich, so credits to him.

 ## Features